Cldwlkn13/trumps/README.md

 - Links to social media accounts for the game.
 *The footer is available at the bottom of the page

-**Landing Card**
-- This is shown to the user when they are on the page and there is no name property in the session storage of the browser.
+**Landing Card** (This is shown to the user when they are on the page and there is no name property in the session storage of the browser)
+- Input to enter name.
+On entry name cached in sessionStorage.

+**GameStart Card** (This is shown when inputted name is validated or when user restarts game)
+- Option to change the cached name.
+- Options to select the theme of the game.

+**Gameplay** (This is shown when the user selects the theme to play)
+- Two playing cards are shown.
+- Player names shown above cards, with details on how many of the cards they hold.
+- "Alert" windows pop up to detail the game narrative.
+- "Console" divides the 2 cards, where user can view game score, high score and option to restart.

 ### Feature Roadmap
+- Add new game themes as suggestions surface from users.
+- Develop features that allow users to choose color themes for gameplay.

  ## Technologies